yycunc/SAMEclustering/README.md

 #### Perform individual clustering

 Here we perform single-cell clustering using four popular methods, SC3, CIDR, Seurat, t-SNE + *k*-means and SIMLR.
 Genes expressed in less than 10% or more than 90% of cells are removed for CIDR, tSNE + k-means and SIMLR clustering.
-Since there are only 49 cells in Biase dataset, the resolution parameter is set to 1.2 according to our benchmarking results.
-Four out of five most diverse sets of clustering were taken out for downstream cluster ensemble.
+Since there are only 49 cells in Biase dataset, the resolution parameter is set to 1.2.
+To improve the performance of cluster ensemble, we choose a maximally diverse set of four individual cluster solutions according to variation in pairwise ARI.

 ```{r individual clustering for Biase dataset, results='hide', fig.show="hide", warning=FALSE}
 cluster.result <- individual_clustering(inputTags = data_SAME$Biase.expr, datatype = "FPKM",